See Worldwide VoD

 Nigel Adams Q By children?

-a good thing.
+think is a good thing.
 But Chief Constable Simon Bailey, who is the national lead on child protection, believes that a significant proportion of that is due to the internet.
-Predators are able to cast their net very widely through social networking sites and
+Predators are able to cast their net very widely through social

 Nigel Adams Q Mr Austin, what constructive conversations and meetings have you had with ISPs thus far, in terms of the potential for blocking those sites--especially the sites generated abroad?